ModelEarth/community/start/local/README.md

 You can toggle hidden file viewing using Command+Shift+Dot.

-## Additional Resources

-Examples of editing using markdown language [Markdown to HTML (Dillinger)](https://dillinger.io/)

-[JAM Stack Development](https://jamstack.org) - The process of creating fast sites using static pages with APIs.

-Advanced: Pre-process with [Gatsby](https://www.gatsbyjs.org/) which delivers static content enfused with React.
+## 5. Activate your website

-### How to host multiple repos within one site on Github without using subdomains
+### How to host multiple repos in one site using Github Pages - without using subdomains

-- Use CloudFlare as proxy with your domain name
+- Use CloudFlare.com as a free proxy for your domain name
 - Important: Avoid adding the 4 Google A records (these prevent adding the CNAME record)
 - Add a CNAME record in CloudFlare with @ and [github username].github.io
 - Create a public repo called [github username].github.io